Saturday, October 22, 2011

 Dan Abnett's response to my idea about how to bring back ROM!
 Hope we can hopefully believe in

 Left click on FB screen image capture to magnify This is a commission piece that had been worked on for some untold melania now by Scott Rosema for Tony who is one of the billions of followers of this blog.
 But now that it's done we can all marvel at it.
 There's so much cool stuff going on I don't even now where to start.
 The colors are the first thing that really grabs me about this.
 The flames on Firefall, Starshine's light eyes or the reflections on the Deathstar like flooring are just a few of the features that makes this such an awesome illustration to ogle at.
 Be especially mindful of how the artist maintained the integrity of the Galadorian Hall of Science setting and the attention to detail.
-Tony, the proud owner of this piece has a few words he wants to share with the viewe
+Tony, the proud owner of this piece has a few words he wants to share with the viewers,

-"This is another awesome commission piece done by Scott Rosema for my buddy Tony the Fyrfall.
+piece done by Scott Rosema for my buddy Tony the Fyrfall.
 Set in the Hall of Science, we can see the Spaceknights defending their human remains against some unseen threat.
 Notice the attention to details like the reflections, colors, wall art, and names on the crypts."

 Saturday, October 1, 2011